morimura07/Blockchain_and_Distributed_Ledger_Project_2023/README.md

 ---

+## 🏆 Evaluation
+This project was awarded the maximum grade of **30**.

+---

 ## 👥 Contributors
 - **Andrea Prati** –  Smart contract development for System 1, mobile application.
 - **Simone Buranti** – Business use case design, technical system design and implementation for System 2.